 Older millennials toward age 30 have a unique perspective and advantage.
 They grew up with dial-up and riding bikes with friends.
 They remember the rotary phone and The Beatles spinning on the record player.
 Older millennials were witness to the rate of advancing technology and appreciate its timeline.
 They are better positioned in management to effect change and understand how to implement it when and as needed.

-All millennials were raised in households where their activities were closely monitored due to that same technology.
+All millennials were raised in households where their activities were closely monitored due to the same technology.
 Millennials were pushed even harder in school and extracurricular activities and had the most stress placed on them than previous generations.
 They are used to consistent progress reports, outlined goals with plans of action, and one-on-one discussions and reviews.
 Millennials need and encourage such structure in the workplace, but with consideration for empathy and the individual’s personality.

 We are in the age of information technology and social media.
 Millennials have been on social media platforms since they were teenagers.
 With so much technology, there is still a failure to be heard and understood in the workplace.
 Millennials are perfectly fine with talking to strangers and have a knack for integrating systems that achieve optimal streamlined results.
 They understand how individualized feedback is vital to company success.
 Millennials will adapt advancing technology to the workplace with common sense and a focus on interconnectivity.